Shenzhen 2028 F.C.: History

 Shenzhen 2028 F.C. was created as part of the Shenzhen Olympic Glory Plan, which aims to cultivate young football talent to represent China in the 2028 Los Angeles Olympic Games.
-The club's foundation is built on the men's Group A champion team from the 2022 Guangdong Provincial Games, supplemented by school-age players from cities across Guangdong Province, as well as talents from professional clubs such as Qianshenzu and Guangzhou R&F. The team also serves as the preparation squad for the Guangdong U20 Men's Football Team for the 2025 National Games.
+The club's foundation is built on the men's Group A champion team from the 2022 Guangdong Provincial Games, supplemented by school-age players from cities across Guangdong Province, as well as talents from professional clubs such as Qianshenzu and Guangzhou R&F. The team is composed primarily of players born in 2005 and 2006 from the 2022 Guangdong Provincial Games Men's Group A champion squad, with additional players recruited from Guangzhou, Meizhou, and Huizhou, as well as from former professional clubs.The team also serves as the preparation squad for the Guangdong U20 Men's Football Team for the 2025 National Games.

+The club adopted a "professional league + National Games" dual-line preparation model, establishing a 2009 age group youth team to build a talent development pathway through interactive training between the first team and youth squads.
+In the 2024 Chinese Champions League, Shenzhen 2028 won the championship, securing promotion to China League Two.
+The team remained undefeated in the final round with five wins and two draws, defeating Guizhou Zhucheng 6–1 on aggregate in the final.

+For the 2025 season, the club appointed Wang Baoshan as head coach, with former head coach Wang Dong transitioning to team leader to form the coaching staff.